jameshawkinsjr/hype/README.md

 # hype
-hype is a real-time chat app built to clone the app [Slack](https://slack.com). hype allows users to chat with other users in real time via direct messages, group chats, and channels.
+hype is a real-time messaging app built to clone the app [Slack](https://slack.com). hype allows users to chat with other users in real time via direct messages, group chats, and channels.

 ## technologies